sophienyaa/printkitty.js/README.md

 See the next section for some examples

 ### Examples

+Run in IPP mode and listen for print jobs with the name 'kitty'

+`printkitty --ipp --ippname "kitty"`

 Print an image called `grumpy.png` that is in the same directory as the code